Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Electronic structure and numerical methods

 where the average square spreading $\Delta X^2$ is calculated at every energy $E$ and time $t$ by using the polynomial expansion method \cite{Mayou88,Mayou95,Roche97,Roche99,Triozon02},

 where $U(t)$ is the evolution operator at time $t$, $\delta$ is the Dirac function and ${\rm Tr}$ is the trace.
-This numerical approach has the advantage of using efficiently the method in real space which allows to take into account all quantum effects and a realistic distribution of static scatters in a very large super-cell containing more than $10^7$ orbitals.
-Considering such a huge cell, it is possible to evaluated the traces, ${\rm Tr} A$, in equation (\ref{eq_DX}) by the average $< >$ on a random phase state \cite{Triozon02}.
+This numerical approach has the advantage of using efficiently the method in real space.
+It takes into account all quantum effects due to a random distribution of static scatterers in a very large supercell containing more than $10^7$ orbitals.
+Here all calculations are done in a super-cell of 1500$\times$1500 cells of Bernal bilayer (4 atoms), with periodic boundary conditions.
+Considering such a huge cell, it is possible to evaluate the traces, ${\rm Tr} A$, in the equation (\ref{eq_DX}) by the average ${\langle A \rangle}$ on a random phase state \cite{Triozon02}.
 Such a calculation may be done by the recursion method (Lanczos algorithm) where the Hamiltonian is written as a tridiagonal matrix in real-space \cite{Pettifor} of dimension $N_r$.
 Here we use $N_r = 1500$ and we checked that presented results do not change significantly when $N_r$ increases.
-Lanczos method leads to a convolution results by a Lorentzian function which a small width $\epsilon$ (that is a kind of energy resolution of the calculation) that has been used in our previous paper on transport in BLG \cite{Missaoui17,Missaoui18,Omid20}.
-But for systems with gap, to avoid the tail expansion of the Lorentzian function in the gap, it is more efficient to diagonalize the tridiagonal Hamiltonian of dimension $N_r$ and compute the DOS by Gaussian broadening of the spectrum \cite{Lacroix20}.
+Lanczos method, which has been used in our previous papers \cite{Missaoui17,Missaoui18,Omid20}, leads to a convolution of the DOS by a Lorentzian function which a small width $\epsilon$.
+The DOS is thus obtained by a Lorentzian broadening of the spectrum and $\epsilon$ is a kind of energy resolution of the calculation.
+But for systems with a gap, to avoid the tail expansion of the Lorentzian function in the gap, it is more efficient to diagonalize the tridiagonal Hamiltonian of dimension $N_r\times N_r$ and to compute the DOS by Gaussian broadening of the spectrum \cite{Lacroix20}.
 In the present work a Gaussian broadening is used with the Gaussian standard deviation of 5 meV.
-Note that for energies that are not close to the gap the two methods give almost the same results.
+Note that for energies that are not close to the gap the two methods give almost the same results, except for small oscillations that look like regular beatings.
+These oscillations are numerical artifacts depending on convergence parameters that we used (see Supplemental Material \cite{SupMat} Sec.\,\ref{Sec_SupMat_gaussian}).
+They have no effect on the physics discussed here.